 9629 4:40p-5:30p MW

 3643 8:00a-8:50a TR

 10092 10:10a-11:00a TR

 Designed to develop research and writing skills requisite for most academic and professional activities.
 Emphasis on methods of research, organization, and writing techniques useful in preparing reviews, critical bibliographies, research and technical reports, proposals, and papers.

 W240 Community Service Writing

-N.B.
-This service-learning course requires a minimum total of 20 service hours over 10 weeks.
+This is a service learning course that requires a minimum of 20 service hours.
 Because W240 fulfills an IW requirement, you can expect frequent writings and revisions throughout the course.

 W270 Argumentative Writing

 32847 4:00p-5:15p TR 3 cr.